francoisjacquet/rosariosis/CONTRIBUTING.md

 4. Attach a **screenshot** of the problem.
 [Paste clipboard image (Chrome only)](https://github.com/tiimgreen/github-cheat-sheet#pasting-clipboard-image-to-comments).

-5. RosarioSIS errors, bugs (PHP, SQL, JS errors) & design or logic errors are welcome here.
+5. RosarioSIS errors, bugs (PHP, SQL, JS errors) & design or logic errors are welcome.

 6. **Installation problems**: RosarioSIS has been succesfully installed on various environment; nevertheless, you may encounter errors [specific to your OS, PHP or PostgreSQL version or configuration](https://github.com/francoisjacquet/rosariosis/blob/mobile/INSTALL#L10).
 For the same reasons, installation problems will likely not be solved here.